chuckremes/ttk-etrade/README.md

 They note that Options Chains use the Markets module so downloading lots of chains repeatedly can rapidly consume the quota.
 Each OptionPair associated with a strike in an option chain is considered as 2 quote requests.
 So downloading a chain with 50 strikes for CallPut will consume 100 quote requests for that hour.
 Downloading many chains repeatedly can rapidly consume the whole 140k hourly limit.

+It is best to download the chains once and cache them.
+In this system, the `OptionPair` is converted to an internal `Quote` type so they can be easily updated.
+So it downloads chains once and then registers its constituent options for market data subscription and updates them in-place.

 # Plans

 1. Make it work